HorizonEventsAgency/aisafetyevents.org/content/proposal.md

 The organization is to be registered as a non-profit in Québec, Canada.

-The expected counterfactual is that no other group runs events steadily.
-That is, if this project doesn't run we expect that at AI Alignment socials, unconferences, and workshops at academic conferences will not steadily be realized.
+If this project doesn't run we expect that AI safetty events won't be run as steadily as they could - e.g. socials, unconferences, workshops, ...

 Possible early stopping points:
 - If another group starts organizing quality events steadily, or other goals executed by this org, we should consider joining forces.
 - If the org leads to negative feedback from the community or poor execution, and the org can not adapt, the org should consider shutting down.

-A potential project this org can support is an *AI Alignment Conference*.
+A potential project this org can support is an *AI Safety Conference*.
 That is, a yearly academic event gathering the field, with a peer-review publication process, workshops, and side events.
 Its realization would require a careful approach, brought forward by multiple orgs and individuals of the field, with dedicated operations, etc.

 The website of the organization is [aisafetyevents.org](https://aisafetyevents.org/).